skleanthous/presentations/20200623-becoming-a-high-perf-org/presentation.md

 ↕

-> An organization which relentlesly delivers value to it's customers
+> An organization which relentlessly delivers value to its customers

 <!--